CMC-QCL/r-programming-level-1/r-programming-beginner-online.md

 ## We looked at general and basic features
 ## Check if you can:

-* Run RStudio on your computer or log in to RStudio Server
+* Run RStudio on your computer or log in to RStudio Server (or RStudio Cloud)
 * Use RStudio Project environment
 * Create variables and check them from the "Environment" pane or ls()
 * Run R commands on console and directly from the editor window.